I used to be so reckless with sunscreen.

 2. Don’t Store Sunscreen In The Car

-It’s convenient to store our sunscreen in the car, isn’t it?
+It’s convenient to store your sunscreen in the car, isn’t it?
 That way, you have it with you everywhere you go.
 But, if it’s a hot day and you park your car under direct sunlight, you’re pretty much storing your sunscreen into an oven.

-Actually, if the day is really, really hot, the car will turn into an oven regardless of where you park it.
+If the day is really, really hot, the car will turn into an oven regardless of where you park it.
 Do bring your sunscreen with you, but be careful not to “cook” it, or you’ll have to throw it away!

 3. Don’t Store Sunscreen Near A Window